ysa23/kong-logger/README.md

 ## How to contribute
 We encourage contribution via pull requests on any feature you see fit.

-Read [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more details about creating pull requests
+Read [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more details about creating pull requests.